ValentinViennot/misterw97.github.io/index.md

 Work in progress...
 Coming soon! -->

-## Books
+## Books I've Read and Recommend

 > "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt

-Some books I've read, liked, and would recommend.
+I've included a list of some of the books that have had the biggest impact on me, and that I would recommend to others.

 {% for book in site.data.books %}
 #### {{ book.title }} <span class="author">By {{ book.author }}</span>  {% for tag in book.tags %}<span class="tag {{ tag.class }}">{{ tag.text }}</span>{% endfor %}